Coupling Designs for Randomized Experiments with Complex Treatments: Coupling Designs

 \begin{ex}[Discrete Choice] Recall the binary choice setting in Section~\ref{ex:irregular-uber-eats}.
 The dose-response function $\ynbar(d) \equiv \en[\yi(d)]$ for potential outcomes $\yi(d) \in \{0, 1\}$ is the proportion of units in the finite population that choose $\yi(d) = 1$ when given treatment $d \in \mr^m$.
-Suppose that we estimate the logit model $\ynbar(d) = L(\beta'd)$ using maximum likelihood, with $L(x) = 1/(1 + e^{-x})$.
+Suppose that we approximate $\ynbar(d)$ using the logit model $L(\beta'd)$ by maximum likelihood, with $L(x) = 1/(1 + e^{-x})$.
 Let $\wh \beta$ be the MLE estimator of the coefficients of the logit model.
-We show $\wh \beta \convp \betan$, where $\betan$ is the best logistic approximation to the dose-response $\ynbar(\cdot)$ in terms of lowest expected KL-divergence.
-In particular, let $\kl(p \,\|\, q)$ be the KL-divergence between two Bernoulli distributions with probability parameters $p$ and $q$, then
+We show $\wh \beta \convp \betan$, where $\betan$ is the best logistic approximation to the dose-response $\ynbar(\cdot)$.
+This approximation minimizes the expected KL divergence between a Bernoulli outcome with mean $\ynbar(D)$ and one with mean $L(\beta'D)$.
+In particular, letting $\kl(p \,\|\, q)$ denote the KL divergence between two Bernoulli distributions with means $p$ and $q$, we show

 Define Jacobian $J_n = \ef[L(\betan'D)(1-L(\betan'D))DD']$ and prediction residual $e_i(d) = \yi(d) - L(\betan'd)$.
-We show in Appendix~\ref{section:proofs-coupling-designs} that $\wh \beta - \betan = \en[\si(\Di)] + \Op(n\inv)$ for influence functions $\si(d) = e_i(d) \cdot J_n\inv d$.
+We show in Appendix~\ref{subsection:estimator-asymptotics} that $\wh \beta - \betan = \en[\si(\Di)] + \Op(n\inv)$ for influence functions $\si(d) = e_i(d) \cdot J_n\inv d$.
 Thus, our efficiency theory for simple estimators $\est = \en[\si(\Di)]$ also characterizes the first-order efficiency of the logit MLE $\wh \beta$ and other parametric M-estimators, for example. \end{ex}

 Examples \ref{ex:blp} and \ref{ex:logit} can be extended to accommodate regressions $\yi \sim 1 + t(\Di)$ or logit with a set of basis functions $t(d)$.
 For example, if $D \in \mr^2$, we could choose $t(d) = (d_1, d_2, d_1 d_2)$ for the regression $\yi \sim 1 + D_{i1} + D_{i2} + D_{i1}D_{i2}$, as in Example~\ref{ex:labor-factorial} above.
 Similar to the previous results, this provides the best approximation of $\ynbar(d)$ among all linear functions with both main effects and two-way interactions.